wjzhengsh/blockchain/howto/migrate_sp_ep.md

 You might recreate the configuration of organizations (members), channels, and peers of your Starter Plan network in your Enterprise Plan network.
 You can use the Network Monitor UI to recreate these network resources by inviting the appropriate organizations (note that you won't be able to **switch** organizations as you can in Starter), create channels, and create peers (again, invited organizations will have to create their own peers).

-1. Login to your Enterprise Plan network on {{site.data.keyword.cloud_notm}} and enter the Network Monitor.
+1. Log in to your Enterprise Plan network on {{site.data.keyword.cloud_notm}} and enter the Network Monitor.
 2. Recreate organizations (members) on the "Members" screen, recreate channels on the "Channels" screen, and recreate peers on the "Overview" screen.
 For more information about creating network resources, see [Using the Network Monitor](/docs/services/blockchain/v10_dashboard.html#ibp-dashboard-overview).
 3. Configure channels by adding members and setting channel policies the same way as in your Starter Plan network.